markdingo/autoreverse/README.md

 ### Installation the 'Unix' way

-To install the `autoreverse` executable and its manpage the Unix way, the sources are downloaded and build and install process is dictated by a `Makefile`.
+To install `autoreverse` and its manpage the Unix way, the sources are downloaded then built and installed via the `Makefile`.

 ```sh
 git clone https://github.com/markdingo/autoreverse.git